themesberg/flowbite-angular/apps/docs/docs/customize/override-base-style/index.md

   </ul>
 </span>

-You can used them to override the default behavior of components, and the applied styles.
+You can use them to override the default behavior of components and the applied styles.

 ```typescript
 import { provideFlowbiteBaseButtonConfig } from 'flowbite-angular/button';